 If you are injured in an accident caused by an elderly driver, it’s important to work with an attorney who has experience dealing with senior motorists.
 It is possible to respect a person’s right to independence, but also hold him or her accountable for a mistake that led to another person’s injuries.
 Your safety is just as important as someone’s right to drive.

-How Can You Protect Yourself and Loved Ones as the Driving Population Ages?
+How Can I Protect Myself as the Driving Population Ages?

 Use your seatbelt and make sure all of the passengers in your vehicle are doing so too.
 If a loved one is a senior driver, speak to him or her about using a seatbelt, too.